Construction Company Principal Sentenced To Three Months In Prison In Connection With Worker Death On Construction Site In Poughkeepsie

 * * *

-This case is being handled by the Office’s Public Corruption Unit.
-Assistant U.S. Attorneys Thomas McKay and Jarrod Schaeffer and are in charge of the prosecution.
+This matter is being handled by the Office’s Complex Frauds and Cybercrime Unit.
+Assistant U.S. Attorneys Michael D. Neff and Danielle M. Kudla are in charge of the prosecution.